-6. Summary and conclusions
+6. Summary and Conclusions.

-By analyzing a number of very high resolution, nonhydrostatic experiments of baroclinic life cycles, we came to the conclusion that the intensity of the nearsurface baroclinic development influences the upperlevel wave to such an extent that it could produce cyclonic or anticyclonic wave breaking.
-Since the final jet position is equatorward or poleward, the position depends on whether the waves break cyclonically or anticyclonically, respectively.
+By analyzing a number of very high resolution, non-hydrostatic experiments of baroclinic lifecycles, we came to the conclusion that the intensity of the near surface baroclinic development influences the upper level wave to such an extent that it could produce cyclonic or anticyclonic wave breaking.
+Since the final jet position is equatorward or poleward, the position depends on whether the waves break cyclonically or anticyclonically respectively.
 The low-level baroclinicity plays a very important role in the outcome of the wave and feedback to the mean circulation.
-Using a low-order shallow water model, we test the hypothesis that the intensity of the eddy forcing from the lower layers of the atmosphere can have a profound effect on the disturbances of the upper layers.
+Using a low-order shallow-water model we test the hypothesis that the intensity of the eddy forcing from the lower-layers of the atmosphere can have a profound effect on the disturbances of the upper layers.

-To that end we use two different versions of a global shallow water model: the SM and the $SM{11/2}$ .
-The SM is the shallow water model in which the height is relaxed to a forcing that simulates the stretching effects of a lower-level unstable wave.
-The $SM{11/2}$ on the other hand, is a PV conserving model in which the forcing is prescribed to a lower-level interface.
-The bulk of the results were done with the SM, but a few solutions of the $SM{11/2}$ were used to verify the same behavior.
-From these experiments we conclude the following.
+To that end we use two different versions of a global shallow water model; the SM and the $SM{1-1/2}$, The SM is the shallow water model in which the height is relaxed to a forcing that simulates the stretching effects of a lower-level unstable wave. $SM{1-1/2}$, on the other hand, is a Pv conserving model in which the forcing is prescribed to a lower-level interface.
+The bulk of the results were done with the SM model but a few solutions of the $SM{1-1/2}$, were used to verify the same behavior.
+From these experiments we conclude that:

-- The intensity of the lower-level baroclinicity (forcing amplitude) seems to be a determining factor for the quality of upper-level wave breaking. - For weak intensities, the strong effective beta asymmetries due to the earth's sphericity produce anticyclonic wave breaking and a poleward shift of the zonal jet will occur. - For moderate forcing, anticyclonic wave breaking occurs and consequently, as before, a poleward shift of the zonal jet will occur.
+- The intensity of the lower level baroclinicity (forcing amplitude) seems to be a determining factor for the quality of upper-level wave breaking. - For weak intensities, the strong effective beta asymmetries due to the earth sphericity produce anticyclonic wave breaking and a poleward shift of the zonal jet will occur.

+- For moderate forcing, anticyclonic wave breaking occurs and consequently, as before, a poleward shift of the zonal jet will occur.
 However, there is an important distinction between weak and moderate forcing.
 In the latter case, the eddy anticyclonic centers are very intense.
-These vortex centers are intense enough (AVC) to produce a difluence in the cyclonic centers, squelching the cyclone in the NW-SE direction and elongating it in the other two corners; this process has two effects: thinning the cyclone and producing positive vorticity fluxes on the north, negative fluxes on the south, and moving the jet poleward. - By increasing the forcing, the cyclone centers become considerably more intense than the anticyclones

-(CVC) and they are able to deform and thin the anticyclones, thus moving the jet equatorward.
-This transition is very abrupt (Fig. A2) above a threshold amplitude, the life cycle bifurcates to a cyclonic wave breaking.
+These vortex centers are intense enough (AVC) to produce a difluence in the cyclonic centers, squelching the cyclone in the NW-SE direction and elongating it in the other two corners; this process has two effects: thinning the cyclone and producing positive vorticity fluxes on the north, negative fluxes on the south and moving the jet poleward. - By increasing the forcing, the cyclone centers become considerably more intense than the anticyclones (CVC) and they are able to deform and thin the anticyclones, thus moving the jet equatorward.
+This transition is very abrupt (Fig 21); above a threshold amplitude, the life-cycle bifurcates to a cyclonic wave breaking.